 Have your friends/family take pictures of you

 I find that the best way to get your friends to take a picture of you is to show them exactly how you want the picture.
 What I do is for example, I first take a picture of my friend in the exact frame & position I want my picture, with the background in mind.
-I then show her what I want, so she can get a mental picture of what kind of picture I want.
+I then show her the picture, so she can get a mental idea of the kind of shot I want.

 Play with Nature